KATTHERASAI/learnK8-swithsai/README.md

 ## Why Kubernetes ?

-As we all know, Docker is used to run containers.
-Then why Kubernetes?
+As we all know, Docker is used to run containers, Then why we need Kubernetes?

-i) Single host
+i) Single host in Docker

 ii) Containers are ephemerial(short lived) in nature.